Frequently Asked Questions

 United States SMS Market Overview

-Market Conditions: The United States has one of the world's most mature SMS markets, dominated by major carriers including AT&T, Verizon, and T-Mobile.
-While OTT messaging apps like WhatsApp and Facebook Messenger are popular, SMS remains a critical communication channel with nearly universal reach.
-The market shows a relatively even split between Android (around 52%) and iOS (around 48%) users, with both platforms fully supporting standard SMS features.
+Market Conditions: The United States operates one of the world's most mature SMS markets.
+Three major carriers dominate: AT&T, Verizon, and T-Mobile.
+Despite the popularity of OTT messaging apps like WhatsApp and Facebook Messenger, SMS remains a critical communication channel with nearly universal reach.
+Android and iOS users are roughly evenly split, and both platforms fully support standard SMS features.

 Key SMS Features and Capabilities in United States

-The United States offers comprehensive SMS capabilities including two-way messaging, concatenation, and MMS support, with strong carrier infrastructure and standardized delivery protocols.
+The United States offers comprehensive SMS capabilities: two-way messaging, concatenation, and MMS support.
+Strong carrier infrastructure and standardized delivery protocols ensure reliable message delivery.

 Two-way SMS Support

-The United States fully supports two-way SMS messaging across all major carriers.
-There are no specific restrictions beyond standard compliance requirements and proper registration for A2P (Application-to-Person) messaging through the 10DLC registration process.
+All major U.S. carriers fully support two-way SMS messaging.
+No restrictions apply beyond standard compliance requirements and proper A2P (Application-to-Person) registration through the 10DLC process.

 Concatenated Messages (Segmented SMS)

-Support: Yes, concatenation is fully supported across all major U.S. carriers.
+Support: Yes, all major U.S. carriers support concatenation.

 MMS Support